rich-iannone/posts/wes-works/index.md

 accomplished enough for several lifetimes of distinguished work.
 But the most interesting chapter of his career may be unfolding right now.

-I’ve been watching it happen in real time.
+I’ve been watching it happen pretty much in real time.
 I work in open source at Posit, creating and maintaining R and Python packages.
-Wes and I aren’t in the same group (he’s working on Positron, the Data Science IDE by Posit) but I’ve been watching his GitHub activity with amazement over the past few months.
+Wes and I aren’t in the same group (he’s working on Positron, the Data Science IDE by Posit) but nevertheless I’ve been watching his GitHub activity with amazement over the past few months (it appears a lot in my daily feeds).
 His public timeline tells the story: five AI-centric open source projects, written in Python, Go, Swift, and Rust, shipped in rapid succession.

 <img src="images/timeline-wes.png"
 data-fig-alt="GitHub contribution calendar for Wes McKinney showing dense activity in late 2025 and early 2026, with red circles marking moneyflow, agent-session-viewer, VibePulse, roborev, and msgvault."